typeobject/wheeler/README.md

 A reversible, concurrent virtual machine and programming language.

-**This project is just an experiment and is still in the early stages of development.**
+**This project is just an experiment and is still in the early stages of development.
+You should probably come back later once I'm sure it'll work at al You should probably come back later once I'm sure it'll work at all.**

 ## Overview